cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 ## Objects

-- JS objes are used to store key-value pairs
+- JavaScript objects are used to store key-value pairs
 - Values can be of any type, including arrays and objects
 - values can be accessed by `myObject.property` of `myObject["property"]`